nehajain17/WeatherApp/README.md

 ## Assumptions

-Api key is generated only once and same is used for any user.
+Api key is generated only once and the same is used for any user.
+The API key generation is a one time activity.

 ## Implementation